sagar61205/Sales-forecast/README.md

 4. WAC: Shows the total wholesale and aquisition cost of all drugs/medicines for each supplier
 5. Sales: Shows the total amount of sales of all drugs/medicines by each supplier

-These are the majot factors affecting the buy-margin value.
-Additonally, all the values are grouped with sales and parent suppliers number to understand a complete analysis of buy-margin value trend, seasonality, variability for parent supplier based on total sales by that parent vendor.
+These are the major factors affecting the buy-margin value.
+Additonally, all the values are grouped with sales and parent suppliers number for a complete analysis of buy-margin value trend, seasonality, variability for parent supplier based on total sales.

+## We helped the client by:

+<UL><li>Identifying trends and seasonality in the overall supplier data in comparison with the top 3 suppliers

+<li>Forecast models produced for the top 3 suppliers as well as an overall model for all suppliers

+<li>Analyzed long-term trends, behaviors, variability, distributions and transformations of top 3 individual suppliers along with the overall model and
+their impact on the future forecast</ul>